commfish/southeast_pink_salmon_preseason/README.md

 5. Delete any word and pdf files in the code folder.

 6. Rename the [`yyyy_forecast.Rmd`] file and the [`satellite_SST_process_yyyy.Rmd`] in the  folder to the forecast year.
 These files are important for documenting the process for the current forecast year (e.g., changes in models considered, changes in variables).
-The [`satellite_SST_process_yyyy.Rmd`] file mainly needs the years updated, unless the process changes.
+The [`satellite_SST_process_yyyy.Rmd`] file mainly needs the title, data years for figures and tables, and forecast folder year updated, unless the process changes.
+Run this file and then save it as a pdf and the current date for future reference.

 ### Running the Assessment
 1. **Data**